As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You can find some very beautiful geode specimens in New Mexico.
 Regular geodes can be found in La Madera, in the area of hillsides to the northeast.
 In southwestern New Mexico, head towards Luna, 2 miles west on the ridge, to find amethyst geodes.

-You can also go to Sapillo Creek, and search in the stream gravels for banded agate geodes, or go to Alum Mountain, where you can also find these types of geodes in the area.
+You can also go to Sapillo Creek and search the stream gravels for banded agate geodes or go to Alum Mountain, where you can also find these types of geodes in the area.

 Obsidian is also present in Los Lunas, the southwestern area.
 The south area of Las Cruces of southwestern New Mexico is also filled with obsidian.

-Gem-quality agates are found in the region from Belen to Los Lunas, in the area of gravel and washes, or in Youngsville.
-Red, banded agates are located in the southwestern area of Los Lunas.
+Gem-quality agates are found in the region from Belen to Los Lunas, in the area of gravel and washes, or Youngsville.
+Red-banded agates are located in the southwestern area of Los Lunas.
 The rose-colored agates are located in Union County, in the northeastern parts.

 Gem-banded agate is commonly found in the San Francisco River, north of Highway 180.
-To find moss agate, you can go to the Plains of San Agustin, at the volcanic tuff exposures.
+To find moss agate, you can go to the Plains of San Agustin, where the volcanic tuff is exposed.

 High-quality seam agate, or sagenitic, can be found at the Big Diggins Mine, however, you have to pay a small fee, or at the Rockhound State Park.